-I have worked in the healthy eating business for over 10 years, and I have worked with thousands of people to help up their eating game.
+I’ve worked in the healthy eating business for over 10 years, and I’ve worked with thousands of people to help them up their eating game.

-For today’s fuckery I made a list of 12 common reasons why people don’t eat better.
+For today’s fuckery, I made a list of 12 common reasons that people don’t eat better.
 I’m sharing the first 6 with you today and then 6 more next week.
 I’m also including some loving, no-bullshit advice to help kiss the excuses goodbye.

 1: Lack of Energy and/or Time.

-I hear this one all the time and it’s a triple-edged sword (because those exist).
+I hear this one all the time and it’s a triple-edged sword (those exist).

-If you eat better you will have more energy and if you have more energy you will eat better.
-But if you’re too busy to cook and prepare healthy food then you won’t eat better and if you don’t eat better then you’ll have no energy.
+If you eat better you’ll have more energy, and if you have more energy you’ll eat better.
+But if you’re too busy to cook and prepare healthy food, than you won’t eat better and you’ll have no energy.
 And it goes round and round like every season of the Kardashians.

 The only way to end the cycle is to hire a personal chef or if you’re like the rest of us, use your weekends wisely and plan out your food for the week ahead.
 If there’s nothing in your fridge that can be thrown together in 15 minutes or less, it won’t happen the majority of the time.